kevinpinto98/RTL_Design_and_Synthesis_using_SKY130/README.md

 The concept of module-level synthesis was also introduced and is preferred when we have multiple instances of the same module.
 The result of performing the module-level synthesis for sub-module1 in multiple_modules.v is: <br />
 ![alt text](Day2/show_sub_module1.png)  <br />

+When trying to write the netlist of a design containing hierarchies we use: <br />
+`flatten` <br />
+before executing the `write_verilog ..` command to flatten out the hierarchies. <br />

+If there any D flip-flops present in the design we need to run <br />
+`dfflibmap -liberty  <path-to-lib-file>` <br />
+after the `synth -top ...` command since in certain cases the flop libraries and standard cell libraries are kept separate.

 We also saw variations of the D flip-flop which are described below along with their simulation and synthesis results:
 - Asynchronous reset D flip-flop (dff_asyncres.v): The reset signal of the flip-flop is independent of the clock <br />
 ![alt text](Day2/async_res.png)  <br />